Megyn Kelly: 2017–2018: NBC News

 In late 2016, with her Fox contract in its final months, Kelly was rumored to be actively considering moving to other news networks.
 In January 2017, The New York Times reported that she would leave Fox News for a "triple role" at NBC News, which would include roles hosting a daytime talk show and a forthcoming Sunday-night newsmagazine, as well as becoming a correspondent for major news events and political coverage.
 She departed Fox News on January 6, 2017, after the last episode of The Kelly File was aired.
 In January 2017 People, quoting an unspecified source, reported that Kelly remained under a non-compete clause with Fox until July 2017, which would prevent her from working for a competitor until the clause expired, unless it would be canceled prior.

 On June 2, 2017, Kelly interviewed Russian president Vladimir Putin, first in a panel discussion she moderated at the St. Petersburg International Economic Forum and later in a one-on-one interview for the premiere episode of NBC's Sunday Night with Megyn Kelly, which aired June 4, 2017.
 Kelly's daytime talk show, Megyn Kelly Today, premiered in September 2017.

 Kelly was paid reportedly between $15 million and $20 million a year at NBC.
-After an initial run of eight episodes in the summer of 2017, NBC decided to bring her newsmagazine show Sunday Night with Megyn Kelly back for summer 2018 after a hiatus for football and the Winter Olympics, but only periodically.
+After an initial run of eight episodes in the summer of 2017, NBC announced Sunday Night with Megyn Kelly would return in spring 2018 after a hiatus for football and the Winter Olympics, but only periodically.
 However, this return never materialized.
 Instead, Kelly continued to report stories for Dateline NBC during the summer of 2018, continuing her work for the show which she joined in 2017.

 On October 23, 2018, Kelly was criticized for on-air remarks she made on Megyn Kelly Today related to the appropriateness of blackface as part of Halloween costumes.
 She recollected that "when I was a kid, that was okay as long as you were dressing up like a character", and defended Luann de Lesseps's use of skin darkening spray to wear a Diana Ross Halloween costume.
 After receiving backlash for her comments, Kelly issued an internal email apologizing for the remarks later that day.
 Three days later, NBC canceled Megyn Kelly Today.
 It had been reported that Kelly was considering ending the program to focus on her role as a correspondent.
 Her employment was terminated on January 11, 2019, and she was paid the $30 million due for the remainder of her contract.